forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 #### _How to store content with Gatsby?_

 We've been closely watching the community around Gatsby and are happy to see that Markdown has become the format of choice to edit, update and store your content-heavy Gatsby site (see Gatsby’s [tutorial](https://www.gatsbyjs.org/tutorial/part-six/#transformer-plugins)).
-Separating content from the layout solves the problem of swifting through obtrusive markup and enables editing with any code editor.
+Separating content from the layout solves the problem of hunting for content hidden in-between obtrusive markup and enables editing with any code editor.
 We believe this is the most frictionless way to work with content from a developer's perspective.
 And we're not alone as most other static site generators use Markdown and the Gatsby team themselves embraces Markdown for managing content on [gatsbyjs.org](https://gatsbyjs.org).

 #### _What exactly is the problem?_